DDunc/bitmap-transform/README.md

 ## Tests

-Chai testing verifies correct detection of palette and non-pallete bitmap images and checks all transformation features to confirm changes.
+Chai testing verifies correct detection of palette and non-palette bitmap images and checks all transformation features to confirm changes.

 ## Contributors